alvinyanson/ECommerce/README.md

 2. **Setup the database:**
     - Update the `appsettings.json` with your SQL Server connection string.
-    - Run the following commands to apply migrations:
+    - Look for the "DefaultConnection" property and update it to match your server name.
+It should look like the same below after you configure it:
       ```bash
-      dotnet ef database update
+      "DefaultConnection": "Server=localhost\\SQLEXPRESS;Database=ECommerceWeb;Trusted_Connection=True;TrustServerCertificate=True"
       ```

-3. **Run the application:**
+    - Open Package Manage Console and run the following commands to apply migrations.
+(Make sure the selected project is ECommerce.DataAccess project)
       ```bash
-    dotnet run
+      update database
       ```

+3. **Run the application:**

 ### Usage
-- Access the application at `http://localhost:5000`
+- Access the application at `http://localhost:7208`
 - Register a new user account or log in with existing credentials.
 - Browse through product categories, search for products, and add them to your shopping cart.
 - Manage your cart and proceed to checkout.